jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 You can create content in 2 ways in PubRouter:

 1. As a **metadata-only notification** - which allows you to provide publication information in our native JSON format as an [Incoming Notification](./IncomingNotification.md#incoming-notification).
+There are 2 endpoints for this, one submits a single notification the other a list of notifications.
 2. As a **metadata + binary package notification** - which allows you to give us a multi-part request containing the publication information which complies with our native JSON format as an [Incoming Notification](./IncomingNotification.md#incoming-notification) plus a zipped binary package containing content in a supported [Packaging Format](./Packaging.md#packaging).
+The single notification endpoint is the only option for this.

 The following sections describe the HTTP methods, headers, body content and expected responses for each of the above endpoints and content.